 What are frets?

 Stringed musical instruments, like the guitar, ukulele, or banjo, share the same fundamental structure.
-One of the parts that they have in common are frets.
-Frets can be seen on the fingerboard, and are crucial in producing beautiful music.
+One of the parts that they have in common is frets.
+Frets can be seen on the fingerboard and are crucial in producing beautiful music.
 Luthiers (builders of string instruments) commonly use metal for the frets, and they need to be placed along the fingerboard with a particular spacing pattern for the instrument to sound right.

 The wave equations, and the assumptions made by the famous mathematician and philosopher Pythagoras, define the origin of the spacing formula.
 The spacing formula breaks down the original scale length (which is the total length of an open string from nut to bridge) to determine the new scale length from the first fret to the bridge, and so on and so forth.
 To better understand this, let us derive this formula using the concepts we know.

 Concepts we need